Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 > Since then many other models have been released, such as OpenAI's GPT OSS 120B which is much more resource intensive but can still be run on a high-end home PC.

+# Microsoft Agent Framework

+Although a .NET and web developer by trade, I often turn to Python when working with ML / AI projects.
+For this project however, I decided see what Microsoft had available.
+This would facilitate integration with our existing F# / Azure stack.

+As is often the case, they had a vast array of slightly confusingly overlapping and loosely defined products and services at various levels of abstraction.
+To add to the fun, many of them were in preview and only partially documented.

+At the time I started the project, the framework which formed the core, 'AI primitives' foundation of the stack was [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/).

+This has been around for a while and had recently spawned it's [Agent Framework](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/?pivots=programming-language-csharp) which embraced the building blocks famousely laid out in Anthropic's [Building Effective Agents](https://www.anthropic.com/engineering/building-effective-agents) paper.

+As I progressed through the project, the new [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) was announced.

+Whilst this did initially bring to mind the famous XKCD on [Standards](https://xkcd.com/927/), it actually allows the SK team to merge with the [AutoGen](https://microsoft.github.io/autogen/stable//index.html) folk to work on a unified, modern platform.

+There is an awesome [series of videos](https://www.youtube.com/playlist?list=PLhGl0l5La4sYXjYOBv7h9l7x6qNuW34Cx) on YouTube which show practical examples of migration process from SK and how to use all the features of the new framework.
+I'd highly recommed it as your first point of call for any more information on the approaches discussed in this blog.

 # How to get data out of PDFs?

 PDF is a notoriously difficult format to work with.
 It is more of an image than a document, although it has elements of both.

 My first instinct was to try to extract the text from the document.

-Although a .NET and web developer by trade, I often turn to Python when working with ML / AI projects.
-For this project however, I decided see what Microsoft had available.
-This would facilitate integration with our existing F# / Azure stack.

 I found a great library called [PDFPig](https://github.com/UglyToad/PdfPig) which supported text extraction from PDFs in .NET.
 It uses a number of algorithms to determine the arrangement of the text and chunks it along with x/y coordinates deternining it's position on the page.

 As effective as the library was, I found that the data quickly exceeded the context length of the LM Studio models on my machine.

 I decided to try feeding images of the PDFs directly to Gemma 3, as it is a vLLM.
 It showed strong performance compared to the text extraction approach, getting the details mostly correct, most of the time.
 Given the tiny size of this model, I felt this was very encouraging.

 # How to give data to LLM?